vanities/django-rest-template/README.md

 See the list of [contributors](https://github.com/vanities/django-init/graphs/contributors) who participated in this project.

 ## Adding Python packages
-Since we are using docker so heavily, the install process for python packages is a little odd.
-Follow these steps...

 Add the package to the `requirements.txt` (if you know the version) then run.